 Lesson Plan - Get It!

-What people have in their homes tells us a lot about how they live.
+What people have in their homes tells us much about their lives.

-- From the readings, how was life in Colonial America similar to, and different from, life today?
+- How was life in Colonial America similar to, and different from, life today?

-- In the 3 middle circles that are connected to both larger circles, write the similarities.
+- Write the similarities in the three middle circles connected to both larger circles.